-The Public Housing waiting list is open.
+SHA transitioned to site-based waiting lists in 2019.
+We currently have waiting lists for the 270 public housing units, and the 176 low-income housing tax credit units undergoing RAD renovations.
+All of these waiting lists are open.
 SHA may close the waiting list when the estimated waiting period for housing applicants reaches 12 months for the most current applicants.
-The waiting list for Public Housing is currently 380 applicants.
-The Public Housing program contains 446 units.
+The waiting list for Public Housing is currently 649 applicants.